Huotes/CommitMaker/README.md

 Two wrongs don't make a right.
 Unless you're Chuck Norris.
 Then two wrongs make a roundhouse kick to the face.

 Whiteboards are white because Chuck Norris scared them that way.

+I’m not anti-social; I’m just not user friendly.